MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/04-configure-your-azure-sentinel-environment.md

-# Module 4 Create queries for Azure Sentinel using Kusto Query Language (KQL)
+# Module 4 Create queries for Microsoft Sentinel using Kusto Query Language (KQL)

 **Note** Successful completion of this demo depends on completing all of the steps in the  [Pre-requisites document](00-prerequisites.md).

-## Explore the Azure Sentinel interface
+## Explore the Microsoft Sentinel interface

-1. Return to the Azure Sentinel instance that you created earlier while completed the [prerequisites section](00-prerequisites.md#deploy-azure-sentinel-workspace-for-demo-in-module-4).
+1. Return to the Microsoft Sentinel instance that you created earlier while completed the [prerequisites section](00-prerequisites.md#deploy-azure-sentinel-workspace-for-demo-in-module-4).

-1. Navigate around the newly created Azure Sentinel workspace to become familiar with the user interface options.
+1. Navigate around the newly created Microsoft Sentinel workspace to become familiar with the user interface options.

 ## Create a Watchlist.